University of Colorado Boulder: University Memorial Center

 In 1947, Colorado Governor Lee Knous issued a proclamation to create a memorial to Colorado's servicemen at the University of Colorado Boulder.
 A proposal to house this memorial in a student union building resulted in a remarkable fundraising effort.
 The University Memorial Center (UMC) opened its doors in October 1953 with President Robert Stearns presiding over the ribbon-cutting ceremony.
 The UMC quickly became the central landmark of the Boulder campus.
-A 1964 addition created a new book store, conference facilities, additional dining facilities, and offices to house the rapidly growing student activities and organizations.
+A 1964 addition created a new bookstore, conference facilities, additional dining facilities, and offices to house the rapidly growing student activities and organizations.
 The expansion was financed through bonds granted by student fees.

 The 1960s and '70s put the UMC at the center of student activism as students staged strikes, grape boycotts, love-ins, sit-ins, and walk-outs.
 The UMC Fountain Court (now the Dalton Trumbo Fountain Court) became a familiar sight to network television news watchers as the famous and notorious promoted their cause at CU Boulder.
 Entertainers as diverse as Ramsey Lewis and the Grateful Dead have performed in the Glenn Miller Ballroom.
 The UMC Connection, a student entertainment center in the basement, is a more informal gathering place, featuring pool tables and a small bowling alley.
 It also features Club 156, which hosts concerts from local and up-and-coming bands.
-In 1986, students passed another bond issue to remodel the food-services area.
-The Alferd Packer Grill gets its name from Alferd Packer, a famous historical cannibal in Colorado.
-Many exotic meals can be found here.
+In 1986, students passed another bond issue to remodel the food services area.
+The Alferd Packer Grill gets its name from Alferd Packer, a Colorado prospector accused of cannibalism.

 Center for Community

 The Center for Community, also known as the C4C by students, follows the distinct architecture guidelines of Charles Klauder and is a 323,000 sqft facility that is promised to be 20 percent to 25 percent more energy- and water-efficient compared to similar-sized buildings.
 The facility was completed in September 2010 at a cost of $84.4 million.
 The building is originally bond-financed through the CU treasurer and will be repaid through a combination of sources.
 A large portion of the debt, $47.4 million, will be repaid by Housing and Dining Services, through room and board fees.
 Fees from Permit and Parking Services will contribute as well.
 The center also relies on $18 million in donations, a goal which has not been achieved, but has become a top fundraising priority for the university.

+The building houses offices of Student Services including Campus Card Services, Disability Services, and Career Services among others.
+These services have been relocated to the C4C from various locations around campus.
+For example, Career Services was previously housed in the basement of the Willard Dormitory.
+There is a 140,000 sqft underground parking structure that contains approximately 365 to 375 parking spaces.
+Student study areas are located on the upper floors and conference centers are open to campus and non-campus affiliates throughout the building.